Boubou (clothing)

-The boubou or grand boubou from Wolof mboubou is a flowing wide-sleeved robe worn across West Africa, and to a lesser extent in North Africa.
+The boubou, or grand boubou from Wolof mboubou, is a flowing, wide-sleeved robe worn across West Africa, and to a lesser extent in North Africa.

-The garments and its variations are known by various names in different ethnic groups and languages.
-It is also called Kulwu in Kanuri, Konkosa in Igbo, babban riga in Hausa, boubou, mbubb, mboubou in Wolof, k'sa or gandora in Tuareg, Kwayi Bèri in Songhai, darra'a in Arabic, grand boubou in various French-speaking West African countries, and the English term gown.
-It influences the Yoruba “agbada” that was developed in the 19th century.
-It is worth noting they are not the only coastal ethnicity of west Africa to wear a variation of this; the garment arrived through trade with the Mali empire and, to some extent their Hausa neighbours to the north before heading down south to the west and occasionally to the East as Konkosa.
+The garment and its variations are known by various names in different ethnic groups and languages.
+It is called kulwu in Kanuri, babban riga in Hausa, boubou, mbubb, mboubou in Wolof, dara'a in Hassaniya Arabic grand boubou in various French-speaking West African countries.
+It has some similarity with the Yoruba agbada, but with the later being its own distinct garment.
 The Senegalese boubou, also called grand boubou in French described below, is also known as the Senegalese kaftan.
-The female version worn in some communities is also known as a m'boubou or kaftan.

 History

-Its origin lies with the clothing style of the Wolof, Mande, Songhai-Zarma, Hausa, Kanuri, Toubou, and other trans-Saharan and Sahelian trading groups who used the robe as a practical means of protection from both elements (the harsh sun of the day and sub-freezing temperatures at night) while traversing the Sahara desert.
-The babban-riga/boubou or Kulwu was often paired with a large turban that covered the entire face, save for the eyes, known as Alasho in Hausa, Tagelmust in Tuareg, or Litham in Arabic.
-The nobility of 12th and 13th-century Mali, the 14th century Hausa Bakwai and Songhai Empires, then adopted this dress combination as a status symbol, as opposed to the traditional sleeveless or short-sleeved smocks (nowadays known as dashiki or Ghanaian smocks) worn by ordinary people/non-royals, or the Senegalese kaftan, a variant of the Arab thawb.
-The use of the boubou/babban-riga/Kulwu as clothing became widespread among West African Muslims with the migration of Kanuri, Hausa, Fulani and Dyula long-distance traders and Kanuri Islamic preachers in and around Muslim regions of West Africa in the 1400s and even more rapidly in less Islamized areas after the Fulani Jihads of the 19th century and subsequent French and British colonization.
+Its origin lies with the clothing style of the Wolof, Mande, Songhai-Zarma, Hausa, Kanuri, Toubou, and other trans-Saharan and Sahelian trading groups who used the robe as protection from elements (the harsh sun of the day and sub-freezing temperatures at night) while traversing the Sahara.
+The babban-riga/boubou or kulwu was often paired with a large turban that covered the entire face, save for the eyes, known as alasho in Hausa, tagelmust in Tuareg, or litham in Arabic.
+The nobility of 12th and 13th-century Mali, the 14th century Hausa Bakwai and Songhai Empires, then adopted this garment as a status symbol, as opposed to the traditional sleeveless or short-sleeved smocks (nowadays known as dashiki or Ghanaian smocks) worn by ordinary people/non-royals, or the Senegalese kaftan, a variant of the Arab thawb.
+Its use became widespread among West African Muslims with the migration of Kanuri, Hausa, Fulani and Dyula long-distance traders and Kanuri Islamic preachers in and around Muslim regions of West Africa in the 1400s.
+It spread even more rapidly in less-Islamized areas after the Fulani Jihads of the 19th century and French and British colonization.

-Use

-Boubou is usually decorated with intricate embroidery, and is worn on special religious or ceremonial occasions, such as the two Islamic Eid festivals, weddings, funerals or for attending the Mosque for Friday prayer.
-It has become the formal attire of many countries in West Africa.
-Older robes have become family heirlooms passed on from father to son and are worn as status symbols.

-There are female versions of the boubou style in Mali, Senegal, Gambia, Guinea, Niger, Mauritania and many other West African countries.
+Variation